ceph/ceph-ansible/README.md

 * Authentication (cephx), this can be disabled.
 * Supports cluster public and private network.
 * Monitors deployment.
 You can easily start with one monitor and then progressively add new nodes.
 So can deploy one monitor for testing purpose.
-For production, I recommend to a
+For production, I recommend to always use an odd number of monitors, 3 tends to be the standard.
 * Object Storage Daemons.
 Like the monitors you can start with a certain amount of nodes and then grow this number.
-The playbook either supports a dedicated device for storing th
+The playbook either supports a dedicated device for storing the journal or both journal and OSD data on the same device (using a tiny partition at the beginning of the device).
 * Metadata daemons.
 * Collocation.
 The playbook supports collocating Monitors, OSDs and MDSs on the same machine.
 * The playbook was validated on Debian Wheezy, Ubuntu 12.04 LTS and CentOS 6.4.